The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self).You can also invest through third

 To clear the confusion, this article will show you the insider view from the mutual fund companies and also the pros and cons of the mutual fund regular and direct plans.

-So you may want to know, “How to buy mutual funds directly without a broker or agent”.
+So you may want to know, “How to invest directly in mutual funds without a broker”

 But before that, I request you to consider this question: